vacp2p/rfc/content/docs/rfcs/35/README.md

 ### Noise Protocols

+Two parties executing a Noise protocol exchange one or more *handshake messages* and/or *transport messages*.
 A Noise protocol consists of one or more Noise handshakes.
-During a Noise handshake, two parties exchange multiple **handshake messages**.
+During a Noise handshake, two parties exchange multiple handshake messages.
 A handshake message contains *ephemeral keys* and/or *static keys* from one of the parties.
 These public keys are used to perform a protocol-dependent sequence of Diffie-Hellman operations, whose results are all hashed into a shared secret key.
-After a handshake is complete, each party will then use the derived shared secret key to send and receive authenticated encrypted **transport messages**.
+After a handshake is complete, each party will then use the derived shared secret key to send and receive authenticated encrypted transport messages.
 We refer to [Noise protocol framework specifications](http://www.noiseprotocol.org/noise.html#processing-rules) for the full details on how parties shared secret key is derived from each exchanged message.

 Four Noise handshakes are currently supported: `K1K1`, `XK1`, `XX`, `XXpsk0` (their description can be found [here](https://forum.vac.dev/t/noise-handshakes-as-key-exchange-mechanism-for-waku2/130)).
 These are instantiated combining the following cryptographic primitives:
-- [`Curve25519`](http://www.noiseprotocol.org/noise.html#the-25519-dh-functions) for Diffie-Hellman key-exchanges (32 bytes coordinates);
+- [`Curve25519`](http://www.noiseprotocol.org/noise.html#the-25519-dh-functions) for Diffie-Hellman key-exchanges (32 bytes curve coordinates);
 - [`ChaChaPoly`](http://www.noiseprotocol.org/noise.html#the-chachapoly-cipher-functions) for symmetric authenticated encryption (16 bytes block size);
-- [`SHA256`](http://www.noiseprotocol.org/noise.html#the-sha256-hash-function) used in [`HMAC`](http://www.noiseprotocol.org/noise.html#hash-functions) and [`HKDF`](http://www.noiseprotocol.org/noise.html#hash-functions) keys derivation chains (32 bytes output size);
+- [`SHA256`](http://www.noiseprotocol.org/noise.html#the-sha256-hash-function) hash function used in [`HMAC`](http://www.noiseprotocol.org/noise.html#hash-functions) and [`HKDF`](http://www.noiseprotocol.org/noise.html#hash-functions) keys derivation chains (32 bytes output size);

 We note that all [design requirements](#Design-requirements) on exchanged messages would be satisfied only *after* a supported Noise handshake is completed, corresponding to a total of 1 Round Trip Time communication *(1-RTT)*.

-In the following, we assume that communicating parties reciprocally know an initial [`contentTopic`](https://rfc.vac.dev/spec/14/#wakumessage) where they can send/receive their first handshake messages.
+In the following, we assume that communicating parties reciprocally know an initial [`contentTopic`](/spec/14/#wakumessage) where they can send/receive their first handshake messages.

 ### Encryption Primitives

-Symmetric primitives supported are:
+The symmetric primitives supported are:
 - [`ChaChaPoly`](https://www.ietf.org/rfc/rfc7539.txt) for authenticated encryption (16 bytes block size).

 ## Specification

-When [14/WAKU-MESSAGE](https://rfc.vac.dev/spec/14/#payload-encryption) version is set to 2, the corresponding (https://rfc.vac.dev/spec/10) `payload` field used in a `WakuMessage` contains either:
+When [14/WAKU-MESSAGE version](/spec/14/#payload-encryption) is set to 2,
+the corresponding `WakuMessage`'s `payload` field either contains:
 - a Noise handhshake message and/or a Noise transport message;
 - a `ChaChaPoly` ciphertext.

-The fields that are concatenated to form the `payload` field are:
+The following fields are concatenated to form the `payload` field:

  - `protocol-id`: identifies the protocol or primitive in use (1 byte).
  Supported values are: